Pulover/PuloversMacroCreator/Documentation/Playback.md

 ### Random Sleeps

-If checked all delays during playback will be a random value for more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
+If checked all delays during playback will be a random value of more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
 Percentage can be set in the counter.